SATVIK2610/internshala-automation/README.md

 # Internshala-Automation

-Internshala Automation is a powerful tool designed to streamline the process of building your resume on one of the most prominent internship platforms: Internshala.
+Internshala Automation is a powerful tool designed to auto-fill the job applications on one of the most prominent internship platforms: Internshala.
 This project leverages the capabilities of Puppeteer, Node.js, and JavaScript to automate the tedious task of filling in resume details, thereby saving you a significant amount of time and effort.

 # Features
 **Automated Login**: Automatically logs into your Internshala account using provided credentials.